 Dan Ferrell writes about do-it-yourself car maintenance and repair.
 He has certifications in automation and control technology.

 The backfire is produced when unburned fuel ignites inside the intake or exhaust manifold instead of a cylinder.
 You can hear the combustion as a mild, cough-like ignition or a loud bang.
-A strong explosion, though, can cause severe damage, like cracking an exhaust manifold.
+A strong explosion, though, can damage an intake air temperature (IAT) sensor mounted in the intake manifold, a brake booster vacuum chack valve, and even cause severe damage, like cracking an exhaust manifold or plastic intake manifold.

 Although a backfire can be the fault of a system malfunction, this malfunction may come from maintenance neglect.
 Have you forgotten to service one or more engine systems lately?
 Start with those if you see them mentioned here.
 This strategy will make your diagnostic easier and your repair faster.

 Yes, many backfires can be prevented with a little maintenance as suggested in your car owner's manual or the vehicle repair manual.
 If you don't have your repair manual yet, you should get one.
 Get an inexpensive Haynes aftermarket manual at Amazon for your particular vehicle make and model.
 These manuals include many maintenance tasks, troubleshooting strategies and repairs you can do at home.

 Also, remember that some faults will trigger the Check Engine Light (CEL).
 But, even if you're dealing with an intermittent backfire issue and you haven't seen the CEL coming on, scan your car's computer memory with an OBD-2 scanner (like this Ancel scanner) to get diagnostic trouble codes (DTCs) anyway.
 The computer may have one or more pending codes that could give you a clue about a potential system involved in the problem.
 DTCs are very helpful in locating fault sources.